LasiJaya24/RS_team_collaboration24/Timeseries/Planet_NDWI_Time_Series_README.md

 Version 0.2

 Corrected NDWI formula in function, and then loop
-Removed NDWI function as it wasn’t being used in the loop Added NDVI to detect turbulent water for water storage analysis.
+Removed NDWI function as it wasn’t being used in the loop
+Added NDVI to detect turbulent water for water storage analysis
 Added colour PNG for NDWI and NDVI

 Version 0.3 - 04/10/2024

 Removed unused Python modules
 Removed NDWI code
 Remove above and below threshold functions
 Added single function to do both
 Removed other unused functions
-Added function to generate friendly EPSG names when checking projections Added function to prepend AEST time to output image names Read input raster, and process raster in RAM and write output files Only write out NDVI GeoTIFF, and colour stretch PNG Automatically creates output folder if it doesn’t exist
+Added function to generate friendly EPSG names when checking projections
+Added function to prepend AEST time to output image names
+Read input raster, and process raster in RAM and write output files
+Only write out NDVI GeoTIFF, and colour stretch PNG
+Automatically creates output folder if it doesn’t exist

 Version 0.4 - 11/10/2024

 Added software version
 Improved code documentation
-Add Job Details section for manual metadata collection Automatically create output sub folder in notebook folder with execution date and time prepended Create Excel file output instead of CSV
+Add Job Details section for manual metadata collection
+Automatically create output sub folder in notebook folder with execution date and time prepended
+Create Excel file output instead of CSV
-Excel output filename adds execution date and time, Job ID, and PFI Excel file contains NDVI Output, and Job Metadata tabs Allows changing of colour map by editing one variable
+Excel output filename adds execution date and time, Job ID, and PFI
+Excel file contains NDVI Output, and Job Metadata tabs
+Allows changing of colour map by editing one variable
 Metadata tab contains manually and automatically collected metadata

 Start Date and Time
 End Date and Time
 Total Time HH:MM:SS.ss
 Job ID
 PFI
 Analyst
 X Pixel Resolution (m)
 Y Pixel Resolution (m)
 Pixel Area (sqm)
 Software Version
 Colour Map Used

 Version 0.5 - 31/10/2024

-Re-arrange manual input variables so at beginning of script Re-arrange meta data display order in output Excel Added Python modules used in script with version
+Re-arrange manual input variables so at beginning of script
+Re-arrange meta data display order in output Excel
+Added Python modules used in script with version

-Changed to integer values as float not required x_res = int(transform.a)  # Resolution in x direction (transform[0]) y_res = int(transform.e)  # Resolution in y direction (transform[4])
+Changed to integer values as float not required

+x_res = int(transform.a)  # Resolution in x direction (transform[0])
+y_res = int(transform.e)  # Resolution in y direction (transform[4])
 pixel_area_m2 = int(x_res * (y_res))

 Changed output folder to local user profile Documents
 Changed filename and location of check projection plot.
 It now has same name format as Excel filename, and is now included in the output folder.

 Metadata tab now additionally includes:

 Python Version
 Python Environment
 Shapefile EPSG code and projection name
 Raster EPSG code and projection name

 Version 0.6 18/11/2024